Rail Supervisory Control and Data Acquisition (SCADA) Systems Specialist

 This position is considered safety sensitive.
 Applicants for these positions are required to undergo drug testing prior to employment and subsequent to commencement of employment, will be subject to random, post-accident, reasonable suspicion, return to duty, and follow-up drug and alcohol testing in compliance with Federal DOT alcohol and controlled substance testing program protocols.

-Who May Apply: This career service position is open to the general public.
+This recruitment is being used to fill four (4) immediate Career Service positions and is open to internal applicants and the general public.
 Additional consideration will be given to King County career service employees.
-An applicant eligibility pool may also be created for vacancies which may arise over the next year in this classification
+An applicant eligibility pool may also be created for vacancies which may arise over the next year in this classification.

 Forms and Materials Required

 A King County application completed at www.kingcounty.gov/jobs and completion of the supplemental questionnaire as a part of that application are required.

 For more information regarding this recruitment, please contact:

 Applying equity and social justice principles is a daily responsibility and a foundational expectation for all King County employees.
 In this role you will apply equity and social justice principles that exemplify shared values, behaviors, and practices to all aspects of the work.
 You will:

 - Perform preventative maintenance modifications, repairs, upgrades, analysis, and diagnostics on SCADA and communications hardware and software including network switches and routers, CCTV systems, Remote Terminal Units, TWC multiplexers, programmable logic controllers, and other specialized rail systems equipment.

 - Maintain configuration control for all SCADA, signals, and communications systems.